-Monitoring directory changes and running a script (using systemd.path and inotifywait)
+Monitoring changes in files and directories (using systemd.path and inotifywait)

 In many cases it is useful to monitor changes in a directory, for example to: